metes/Turkish-Car-Plate-TextWatcher/README.md

 # Turkish-Car-Plate-TextWatcher

-# TurkishCarPlateTextWatcher

-TextWatcher for Turkish car plates.
+This library add an TextWatcher to EditText for Turkish car plates.

 The rules are written according to this text: